 We are very lucky to live in a part of the country where a wide variety of summer fruits grow in abundance.
-A couple of years ago we planted some raspberry bushes in our yard, which we hope will someday be good producers.
-In the meantime, we have lots of local farms where berries are the main event, and some even let customers pick their own.
-Our little guy is very fond of berries so we thought it might be fun for him to have the experience of going berry-picking.
-We chose Monadnock Berries for its spectacular view of Mt.
-Monadnock, and we were not disappointed (with the view or the berries!).
+A couple of years ago we planted some raspberry bushes in our yard, which are finally starting to become good producers.
+To supplement our own humble harvest we like to visit local farms where berries are the main event, and some even let customers pick their own.
+One of our favorite local operations is Monadnock Berries, especially for its spectacular view of Mt.
+Monadnock.
 Picking berries with family and friends is a quintessential summer activity that should not be missed.
-Note: there was quite a bit of “sampling” of berries happening, as well—nothing compares to the flavor of blueberries right from the bush!
+And, if you have space, try growing your own—nothing compares to the flavor of blueberries right from the bush!

 Blueberry Crisp, adapted from a recipe by Williams-Sonoma

 1/2 tsp ground cinnamon

 1. Preheat an oven to 375° F. Grease a shallow 1 1/2-quart baking dish with butter, or spray with vegetable cooking spray.

 2. Spread the berries evenly over the bottom of the prepared baking dish and sprinkle with the lemon juice.